kittydepa/item-scoring/README.md

 # item-scoring
 Just f-ing around
-That 1 (or second) time I tried to learn Javascript.
+That 1 (or second) time I tried to learn JavaScript.